 Figure 1 - SONiC Architecture

+License

 Sonic is a suite of many open source components, under various licenses.
 The Microsoft, Dell and Mellanox contributed code is licensed under the Apache License, Version 2.0 where compatible and under other licenses where required, such as GPL v2 for Linux kernel drivers.
 Complete license details can be found at the list of SONiC source code repositories.

+Background

 All cloud operators rely on high-speed, highly available networks to power their services, which is what makes SDN so critical.
 It’s vital that network operators be able to rapidly add networking features they need while managing any feature changes that increase risk and complexity.